daianna-glez/CTCT_ChIP-seq/README.md

 # CTCT_ChIP-seq

-CTCF binding sites co-localized with other TFBS motifs
+Bioinformatics and Statistics class 2022, LCG - UNAM undergraduate program.

 ## Description
-This work obtains CTCF binding sites motifs with **RSAT** tools and use them to identify co-localized TFBS.
+This work obtains CTCF binding sites motifs with **RSAT** tools and uses them to identify co-localized TFBS.

 ## Motivation
-To gain insights into CTCF interactions with other TFs in breast cancer cells through an approach based on identifying TFs that co-occupy CTCF binding sites in the MCF-7 breast cell line based not directly on ChIP-seq identified sites but on motifs of those sequences that present similarity and high correlation with other known TFBS motifs.
+To gain insights into CTCF interactions with other TFs in breast cancer through the identifiation of TFs that co-occupy CTCF binding sites in the MCF-7 breast cell line, thus not directly based on ChIP-seq data but guided by motif similarity and correlation.

 ## System requirements
 No system requirements needed.

 ## License
-*Does not apply*
+Does not apply.

 ## Contact
-Authors: Daianna González Padilla
+Authors: Daianna Gonzalez-Padilla
 E-mails: daianna@lcg.unam.mx